NickNewman5402/PrimeFinder/README.md

 # PrimeFinder
 Final project (Bonus) for EEL 3801 Computer Organization Summer 2022.

-In this project we used MARS4.5 development enviroment to write a MIPS 32 program to find all prime numbers using the Sieve of Erasthonese approach.
+In this project we used MARS4.5 development enviroment to write a MIPS 32 program to find all prime numbers up to 1024 using the Sieve of Erasthonese approach.

 In order to run this project you will need to follow these steps: